jamesbishop785/jamesbishop785/README.md

 ## 🎯 Goals for 2025

 - 🧠 Earn Security+ and CySA+
-- 🔒 Intern in a SOC or cybersecurity role
+- 🔒 Gain Experience in a SOC or cybersecurity role
 - 🎓 Pursue MSc in Cybersecurity (long-term)

 ---